PoCInnovation/GinGen/README.md

 Nowadays, in order to make developers' tasks easier, numerous tools of all kinds have been invented.
 This is particularly true for anything related to code documentation, as it is a crucial part for ensuring that every team member can quickly understand how each part works.

-Regarding APIs, a documentation system called Swagger Editor has been implemented to facilitate the understanding of each endpoint and their different bodies and responses.
-Unfortunately, in order to generate this documentation, Swagger requires a JSON document with different fields to correctly transcribe the information.
-However, many people would find it simpler and more natural to simply document each function directly in the code, so that it can be transcribed into Swagger documentation.
+Regarding APIs, a documentation system called [Swagger UI](https://swagger.io/tools/swagger-ui/) has been implemented to facilitate the understanding of each endpoint and their different bodies and responses.
+But in order to generate this documentation, Swagger requires a JSON document with different fields to correctly transcribe the information, known as an [OpenAPI specification](https://swagger.io/specification/).
+This specification is integrated in a whole ecosystem of tools available to create tests, stubs and simplify development processes ⚙️

+To generate this JSON specification, many people would find it simpler and more natural to simply document each function directly in the code, so that it can be used to create a specification incrementally and simplify its maintenance.

-This is where the idea for **GinGen** came about, an algorithm that allows for a specific documentation present in a **GO file code** to be transcribed **into JSON** that can be used in **Swagger**.
+This is where the idea for **GinGen** came about, an program that allows for a specific documentation present in a **Go code** to be transcribed into a valid OpenAPI v3 specification that can be used with the tools provided by Swagger and the OpenAPI community 🚀

 ## How does it work?